tldr-pages/tldr/contributing-guides/git-terminal.md

-# Making a Pull Request
+# Opening a Pull Request

 Most people submit pull requests to the tldr-pages project [using GitHub's web interface][pr-howto].